sukcinitas/recipe-box/README.md

 # Recipe Box
-An application to add and edit recipes, which are stored in browser's localStorage.
+A responsive application to add and edit recipes, which are stored on browser's localStorage.
 The main motivation for building this app was a wish to practise coding in and better understand vanilla JavaScript.
+You can preview the demo [here](https://local-recipes.netlify.app/).

 ----